-WOW!
 Time flies when you are cooking, and stuffing your face.
 It is hard to believe that it has been 4 years, yes 4 years, and 697 posts since Chez Us was born.
-It is fun to look back, and see the baby steps we took, to get where we are now.
-We laugh, and smile over some of these silly posts, when we were shy, and not sure how much we should say.
+It has been really fun to look back, and see the baby steps we took, to get where we are now.
+We laugh, and smile over some of our posts when we were too shy, and not sure how much we should say.
+Now we are basically an open book, and eagerly excited to meet all of you.
+Even if it is only online where we get to meet; it is still nice to have you here.
 It has been a delicious journey.
+To celebrate you and us, we made you this yummy three milk cake.
+It is so good.
+It really is!

 We get asked all the time, why we do it, and why we keep doing it?
 Well, we have to eat, right?
 Honestly?
 We love it; it is a sweet labor of love, delicious love.
 Two passions rolled into one … food and photography.
 An outlet to be creative, to unwind, to think outside the box.
 And the relationships.
 Food just happens to bring people together.
 We have been so fortunate to have met some amazing people through the site; truly raw talent.
 Very lucky, the relationships that have been “baking” mean so much, we cannot ever imagine not meeting each of you.